CosmWasm/cosmwasm/docs/CAPABILITIES.md

 ## Format

-The capability name needs to be allowed as a Wasm export names and be a legal function name in Rust and other CosmWasm smart contract languages such as Go.
+The capability name needs to be allowed as a Wasm export name and be a legal function name in Rust and other CosmWasm smart contract languages such as Go.
 By convention, the name should be short and all lower ASCII alphanumerical plus underscores.